jishnub/ParallelUtilities.jl/README.md

 333833500
 ```

 We may choose an arbitrary reduction operator in the function `pmapreduce` and `pmapreduce_commutative`, and the elementwise function `pmapreduce_commutative_elementwise`.
-The reductions are performed locally on each node before the results are subsequently collected and reduced on the calling host.
+The reductions are carried out as a binary tree across all workers.

 ```julia
 # Compute 1^2 * 2^2 * 3^2 in parallel